Public Services

 Covid Tracker Public

-This was a coding project that my dad and I worked on during covid.
-He wanted to do some data analysis to fact check what was reported on about the covid rates.
-I wanted some practice with hosting web applications on PWS v1, and hosted the covid tracker website for him on PWS.
+This was a collaborative project between my dad and I during the Covid-19 pandemic.
+He had wanted to do some data analysis to fact check what was being reported on in the news.
+I wanted some practice with hosting web applications, and so I hosted the covid tracker website for him on PWS.

 The website renders various charts, tables, and dashboards by interest.
 It additionally has a few "Checker" utilities to compare cases across cities and availability within hospitals.